skip to Main Content

 • You may have to register that short-term listing with the province in the future.

-If you’re unsure of how your business operations will be affected by the new rules, or need guidance for ensuring compliance, contact an experience corporate lawyer today.
+If you’re unsure of how your business operations will be affected by the new rules, or need guidance to ensure compliance, contact an experience corporate lawyer today.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.